 Daniel Werly, Managing Editor

-Dan is an experienced sports lawyer.
+Dan is partner and sports lawyer at Sievert Werly, a boutique law firm based in Nashville, Tennessee.
+His practice focuses on representing clients in the sports industry and small businesses.
 He spent the last 6+ years working at two AMLaw100 law firms, including most recently practicing in Foley & Lardner’s top rated sports practice group.
 He has experience working with professional teams, leagues, universities, and athletes on a wide array of legal issues with a primary focus on complex civil litigation.
-He is now a sports law contributor for Sports Illustrated’s The Cauldron, as well as a freelance sports attorney and sports industry consultant.
 Dan also teaches Arbitration in Sports at Charleston School of Law, is the Vice Chair of the American Bar Association’s Sports Division, and co-hosts the sports legal podcast Conduct Detrimental.

 Dan has been quoted as a sports law expert in numerous media publications, including USA Today, ESPN, Bleacher Report, MSNBC, Fox Business and NBC, among others.
 During law school at Georgetown, Dan interned for a NBA Agent, the U.S. Drug Enforcement Administration and a D.C.
 Superior Court Judge.

-Dan lives with his wife Liz, who is a clinical psychologist, Captain in the U.S. Army, and contributor on all psychology related issues to The White Bronco, in Augusta, Georgia with their two dogs.
+Dan lives with his wife Liz, who is a clinical psychologist, Captain in the U.S. Army, and contributor on all psychology related issues to The White Bronco, in East Nashville, TN with their two dogs.

 Matthew Heimlich, Contributor